-This department was organized sixteen years ago as The New Orleans College of Dentistry, and is now the School of Dentistry of the College of Medicine of Tulane University of Louisiana.
-The consolidation of this institution with Tulane University enlarged its equipment and advantages for instruction.
-As heretofore women will be admitted on the same terms and conditions as men.
+The School of Dentistry was organized sixteen years ago as The New Orleans College of Dentistry, and is now the School of Dentistry of the College of Medicine of Tulane University of Louisiana.
+With the consolidation of the New Orleans College of Dentistry and Tulane University in 1908, the equipment was largely added to, increasing the facilities for instruction.
+Important additions to the equiment of the School will be made for the session of 1915-16.

-This department is a member of the National Association of Dental Faculties, the American Institute of Dental Teachers and recognized by the National Association of Dental Examiners, and is in fact as in name an integral part of the University, though its teaching is separate and distinct.
-It is the aim to teach the dental student all that a dentist needs to fit him for the active duties of his profession.
+The School of Dentistry is a member of the National Association of Dental Faculties, the American Institute of Dental Teachers and is recognized by the National Association of Dental Examiners.
+It is the purpose of the School to instruct the dental student in all the branches to prepare him thoroughly for the active duties of his profession.

-The success of the graduates of this department sufficiently attests the wisdom of this plan of teaching, and has won the approval of the dental profession.
+The success of the graduates of this School sufficiently attests the wisdom of this plan of teaching, and has won the approval of the dental profession.
 The constantly increasing attendance and the proficiency of its alumni place it in the front rank of the dental schools.

-The instruction in the first three semesters will be given at the Richardson Memorial and the Richardson Memorial Chemistry Building; in the last three semesters instruction will be given entirely at the Josephine Hutchinson Memorial on Canal street.
+The instruction in the first three semesters will be given at the Richardson Memorial and the Richardson Chemistry Building, on the Tulane Campus; in the last three semesters instruction will be given entirely at the Josephine Hutchinson Memorial in Canal street.

 The three years' work is progressive and has been arranged so as to grade the work as far as practical and deemed wise.
 In each year some subjects are finished and passed finally.
 This affords more time to the subjects, avoids repetition, and enables the student to digest the course as he progresses.
-The practical results obtained have been satisfactory and makes for advancement in thoroughness and efficiency.
+The practical results obtained this way have been satisfactory facilitates advancement in thoroughness and efficiency.